TatevKaren/mathematics-statistics-for-data-science/README.md

 # 3: FastMCD Case Study in Advanced Statitics
 Supporting Files:

-- <a href="https://github.com/TatevKaren/mathematics-statistics-for-data-science"> FastMCD Case Study Paper</a>
+- <a href="https://github.com/TatevKaren/mathematics-statistics-for-data-science"> FastMCD Case Study Paper (pdf)</a>
 - <a href= "https://github.com/TatevKaren/mathematics-statistics-for-data-science/blob/main/FastMCD.R">FastMCD Manully Written R Code</a>

 FastMCD statistical algorithm to estimate scaltter and location parameters FASTMCD computes the MCD estimator of a multivariate data set.
 This estimator is given by the subset of h observations with smallest covariance determinant.
 The MCD location estimate is then the mean of those h points,and the MCD scatter estimate is their covariance matrix.
 The default value of h is roughly 0.75n (where n is the total number of observations), but the user may choose each value between n/2 and n.